forta-network/docs/docs/contest3-oz.md

     - **2nd place will receive $750 in USDC and a unique Winners Forta NFT.**
     - **3rd place will receive $250 in USDC and a unique Winners Forta NFT.**

-- To be eligible for a prize, you will be asked to submit a valid email and discord username through the Google form, along with your agent.
+- To be eligible for a prize, you will be asked to submit a valid email and discord username through the Google form, along with your Agent.

 - This contest will run from November 18th through November 25th, after which no further submissions will be considered.
-Winners will be chosen by a panel of agent reviewers from Forta community member Nethermind, and will be announced on November 26th.
+Winners will be chosen by a panel of agent reviewers from Forta community member Nethermind, and will be announced on November 29th.

 - For any questions, please contact a Forta Moderator on [Discord](https://discord.gg/rsc55DqcCy).